Battle of Hartmannswillerkopf: Background

-A few border skirmishes took place after Germany declared war on France; after 5 August, more German patrols were sent out as French attacks increased.
+A few border skirmishes took place after Germany declared war on France; from 5 August, more German patrols were sent out as French attacks increased.
 French troops advanced from Gérardmer to the Col de la Schlucht (Schlucht Pass), where the Germans retreated and blew up the tunnel.
-The French VII Corps (Général Louis Bonneau) comprising the 14th and 41st divisions, advanced from Belfort to Mulhouse and Colmar 35 km to the north-east, suffered supply difficulties but seized the border town of Altkirch, 15 km south of Mulhouse, with a bayonet charge.
+The French VII Corps (Général Louis Bonneau) comprising the 14th Division and 41st Division, advanced from Belfort to Mulhouse and Colmar 35 km to the north-east, suffered supply difficulties but seized the border town of Altkirch, 15 km south of Mulhouse, with a bayonet charge.
 On 8 August, Bonneau cautiously continued the advance and occupied Mulhouse, shortly after its German defenders had left.
-In the early morning of 9 August, parts of the XIV and XV Corps of the German 7th Army arrived from Strasbourg and counter-attacked at Cernay; Mulhouse was liberated by German troops on 10 August and Bonneau withdrew towards Belfort.
+In the early morning of 9 August, parts of the XIV Corps and XV Corps of the German 7th Army arrived from Strasbourg and counter-attacked at Cernay; Mulhouse was liberated by German troops on 10 August and Bonneau withdrew towards Belfort.